 Extra Batteries for Airtags

-We are bringing one set of extra batteries with us so we can swap these out in our AirTags after being on the road for a year.
-AirTags take a flat watch-style battery that may be hard to find on the road and weigh very little to carry with us.
+We carry one set of extra batteries with us so we can swap these out in our AirTags after being on the road for a year.
+AirTags take a flat watch-style battery that may be hard to find on the road and weighs very little to carry with us.

 It is important to use that our backpacks function as both carry-ons on long travel days, and day packs when we are on hikes, day trips, and other adventures.

-She uses the separate zippered compartment for an optional water reservoir for her laptop and headphones, as well as larger travel documents.
+She uses the separate zippered compartment designed for a water reservoir for her laptop and headphones, as well as larger travel documents.
 The outer mesh stuff sack has come in handy countless times for jackets, snacks, maps, and information packets.
 The two mesh water bottle pockets are accessible while wearing the pack and can handle even our large 40oz insulated water bottle.

 Check Prices: Gregory Women’s Maya 30L Pack

 After spending the summer trading off with Cynthia’s pack, I decided to get my own, so I now carry the Gregory Citro 36L H2O.
-This pack is very similar to the Maya but comes with a 3-liter water reservoir.
+This pack is bigger than the Maya, has a rigid frame, and comes with a 3-liter water reservoir.
 You can get the Citro 36 without the reservoir, but it also does not have the separate zippered pocket that it fits in.

-We mostly use water bottles on our hikes, as they are easier to refill and easier to share, so I am may leave the reservoir at home for now and use the pocket for my laptop and headphones instead.
+We mostly use water bottles on our hikes, as they are easier to refill and easier to share, so I left the reservoir at home for now and use the pocket for my laptop and headphones instead.

 Our 4 1/2-year-old has the REI Co-op Tarn 18 Kids Backpack.
-While REI says it is sized for 8 -12-year-olds, we found that it fits her with room to grow, while being large enough to hold what she needs to carry.
+While REI says it is sized for 8 to 12-year-olds, we found that it fits her with room to grow, while being large enough to hold what she needs to carry.